CenturyLinkCloud/PublicKB/Managed Services/persisting-wordpress-files.md

 2. customer_secret_access_key
 3. customer_bucket

-**NOTE: These are variables you will have obtained when configuring your [*CenturyLink Cloud Object Storage.*](../Object Storage/using-object-storage-from-the-control-portal.md) **
+**NOTE: These are variables you will have obtained when configuring your [_CenturyLink Cloud Object Storage._](../Object Storage/using-object-storage-from-the-control-portal.md) **

 <img src="../images/persisting-wordpress-files_3.png" alt="persisting-wordpress-files_3.png" />

-*The following example shows the variables replaced:*
+_The following example shows the variables replaced:_

 <img src="../images/persisting-wordpress-files_4.png" alt="persisting-wordpress-files_4.png" />

-**5. Once you have updated the file, browse to the bottom of the screen, input a reason for the changes, and click "Commit changes"**
+**5. Once you have updated the file, browse to the bottom of the screen, input a reason for the changes, and click _Commit changes_**

 <img src="../images/persisting-wordpress-files_5.png" alt="persisting-wordpress-files_5.png" />